The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Automorphic Forms

-Remark: The above formula is taken from \cite[Thm.\ 3.5]{KiralYoung5th}, but has been normalized differently in two ways.
+Remark: The above formula is taken from \cite[Thm.\ 3.5]{KiralYoung5th} and \cite[(10.2)]{YoungEisenstein} (which contains a typo: the factor of $4 \pi$ on the right hand side should be deleted), but has been normalized differently in two ways.
 First, we have defined the Fourier coefficients $\rho_\fa(n)$ using the canonical normalization of archimedean Whittaker models chosen in Theorem \ref{thm:fe}.
 One of the consequences of this choice is that $\rho_\fa(n)=\rho_\fa(-n)$ by definition (the factor $(\sgn n)^\epsilon$ is naturally part of the archimedean Whittaker function).
 Explicitly, we have $\nu_\fa(n) = 2 (\sgn n)^\epsilon \rho_\fa(n)$, where $\nu_\fa(n)$ is defined by \cite[(8.5)]{IwaniecSpectralBook}.
 Secondly, we have chosen probability measure on $\Gamma_0(q)\backslash \cH$ to define inner products, whereas most authors choose the push-forward measure from $\cH$.
 These two choices result in the appearance of the factor of $\frac{V(q)}{4\pi}$, which is natural, it being the leading constant in Weyl's law for $\Gamma_0(q) \backslash \cH$.